 We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Watch the personal story from Lucy Winskell and expand the boxes below to read the full stories by Johan de Koning, Mathilde Bosma and Sybrand Buma.
-New stories will be added in the months to come.
+Watch the personal stories from Lucy Winskell and Anne-Sophie Andela and expand the boxes below to read the full stories by Sybrand Buma, Claire McNulty, and Alexander Rinnooy Kan.

 75 UK-NL Stories - Education

 It was the 21st of September 1989 still in the morning when I arrived after a long trip by boat and train at the gate of a castle-like building in the center of Cambridge.
 The building was Sidney Sussex College, my home for the next year.
 I reported to a man in a black three-piece suit with striped pants and a bolar hat.
 It was not the master of the college, nor was it a professor, it was a man who was much more important in daily student life, it was the porter.
 It was the first of many times I had to fully spell my impossible name: Sybrand-van-Haersma-Buma.
 The porter replied dryly: my name is Easy, easy to remember.

 This day was the first day of a lifelong love for Britain, for its people and its habits.
 A country where curiousness for the future goes hand in hand with a crave for times long past.
 In 2009 I joined the steering board of the Apeldoorn Conference.
 During a decade I attended the NL-UK conferences until its demise in this form in the Brexit turmoil.
 Today bilateral relations will have to be rediscovered again.
 For example, will students be able to study in each others’ countries in the future as easy as I did in the past?
 It is all written in the stars, but what we do know is that the friendship of the past 75 years should be the guide for cordial relations for the next 75.